4 Reasons Why Quality Assurance in Healthcare is Important

 Listen on the go!

-In healthcare technology, any organization needs to have the most robust and comprehensive quality assurance process in place to make the right decisions to save lives.
+In healthcare technology, any organization needs to have the most robust and comprehensive quality assurance process to make the right decisions to save lives.
 In a healthcare digital workplace, the right solutions, data, and innovative technology help us mitigate several issues driven by human factors.
-According to Gartner, “The best healthcare companies are responding to disruption with digital and innovation initiatives that enable new business models, address the challenges of increasing demand and escalating costs.”
-Healthcare technology has grown leaps and bounds in recent years, but it’s not flawless and demands continuous testing as part of the delivery pipeline to ensure the application and data quality.

-Today, a healthcare organization gets data from thousands of providers, across multiple systems, and the need for collaboration of all technologies to work together to share a common data platform is extremely difficult to achieve.
 With the wide variety of technology and software available, every growing volume of data and industry demand to provide the best 360 care to a patient leads to dropping the guard in quality, a mistake that jeopardizes lives.
-To reduce technical errors and to save lives, organizations employ and implement a robust quality assurance program that acts as the final quality gate before patient intervention.

 Quality Assurance is becoming the hallmark of health care.
-With the need to provide Value-Based Care, pay-for-performance to medical professionals, and the practice of evidence-based medicine, it is becoming increasingly important and an absolute necessity to have quality assurance work throughout the system to design policies and procedures that promote the best possible patient outcomes.
+With the need to provide Value-Based Care, pay-for-performance to medical professionals, and the practice of evidence-based medicine, it is becoming increasingly important and an absolute necessity to have quality assurance healthcare work throughout the system to design policies and procedures that promote the best possible patient outcomes.

-In a healthcare setting, Quality Assurance typically includes a mixture of data specialists, system integrators, administrators, and process improvement subject matter experts.
-The need for quality begins with the very first step – bringing everything together to tell a story.
-A good quality assurance program in a healthcare organization can identify potential problem areas and recommend solutions to improve the data they see.
 Quality assurance can bridge the gap between people, processes, and technology, which is the need of the hour.
-Healthcare workers must have access to the best quality data, results, and outcomes to do their job.
-Compromises in quality will put a life at risk.
+Healthcare workers must have access to the best quality data, results, and outcomes to do their jobs.
+Compromises in quality will put lives at risk.

 Healthcare is an industry where 30% of clinical laboratory testing is unnecessary or overused.
-Reports have shown that up to 98,000 deaths per year occurred in the United States because of medical data errors, thereby being among the top 10 causes of deaths.
-Ad-hoc testing recommendation or missing key screening will result in complications and expenses arising from unwarranted care which leads to increased health risks and costs.
-Quality assurance helps ensure delivery of the right decision for the right treatment, at the right time, and in the right setting.
-Quality Assurance will ensure the most effective patient treatment, improve clinical outcomes, and optimize cost and affordability.
+Reports have shown that up to 98,000 deaths per year occur in the United States because of medical data errors, thereby being among the top 10 causes of death.

 What can Quality Assurance (QA) do in healthcare?